 Pork Cabbage Dumplings.
-Crispy, savory, meaty potstickers packed with a deliciously seasoned ground pork and cabbage with garlic and ginger.
+Crispy, savory, meaty potstickers packed with a deliciously seasoned juicy pork filling.
+This recipe is easy to make with simple ingredients!

 In Chinese culture, we make dumplings as a family to bring good luck and fortune for the Lunar New Year!
 It's a wonderful cooking activity to do together with loved ones.
 It's also a very popular Chinese food that you can find at many Chinese restaurants for dim sum.